geelen/mcp-remote/README.md

 - `http-only`: Only uses HTTP transport, fails if the server doesn't support it
 - `sse-only`: Only uses SSE transport, fails if the server doesn't support it

+### Post-Auth Redirect URI

+To customize the redirect behavior after an OAuth flow, include a `postAuthRedirectUri` query parameter in the request to the OAuth callback endpoint.
+This parameter specifies where users should be redirected after successful authentication.

+Ensure that your server appends `postAuthRedirectUri` as a query parameter when invoking the `redirectUri`.

+Once authentication is complete, users will be redirected to the specified URI instead of seeing the default "Authorization successful" message.
+This allows you to deliver a smoother user experience by guiding users to a custom post-authentication page.

 ### Claude Desktop

 [Official Docs](https://modelcontextprotocol.io/quickstart/user)